Haiti demonstrators block Port-au-Prince roads to protest fuel shortages | Headlines

 Haiti demonstrators block Port-au-Prince roads to protest fuel shortages

 Gas stations across the country are mostly closed, with a major fuel terminal having been forced to halt operations due to a turf war between rival gangs in a town outside the capital that has killed at least 50 people.
-Groups of motorcycle drivers on Wednesday morning blocked intersections in Port-au-Prince, some of whom were setting tires on fire, witnesses told Reuters.
+Groups of motorcycle drivers on Wednesday morning blocked intersections in Port-au-Prince and some of them set tires on fire, witnesses told Reuters.

 - Country: